 Are you doing privacy management right?
 Let’s measure you against the policies on privacy from TBS and guidance from the Office of the Privacy Commissioner, and see if you are complying with what those policies say.

 However, in other areas, they go broader.
-On financial audits, the Financial Administration Act and other legislation is critical, but so are the Generally Accepted Accounting Principles (GAAP), the professional standards of accountants and financial officers.
+On financial audits, the Financial Administration Act and other legislation are critical, but so are the Generally Accepted Accounting Principles (GAAP), the professional standards of accountants and financial officers.
 Or that is what they used to be called.
 I think it is now called the International Financial Reporting Standards (IFRS).
 In finance-related audits, the question often is, “Did you follow IFRS?”.
 If yes, you’re okay; if not, they recommend you do.
 Except, as a small digression, the recommendations are often ridiculous in this area because the “standard” is often a generic principle, which also has a corollary that says the exact opposite.
 In finance, you can make a decision to record a series of transactions one way, and it will make your balance sheet look PERFECT.
 Completely representative of your assets on a specific date in time.
 It’s great for a snapshot, a picture if you will.
 But on the other hand, your income statement is about changes over a period of time, more like a video.
 That same standard you chose to make your balance sheet look great almost always introduces an element of misrepresentation in your income statement, and violates a standard about how to make your I/S look PERFECT.
 One standard says to do X, the other says to do Y. So the accountants and the auditors argue back and forth, which is the right “standard”.
 Both, either, neither, all of them are right.

 Equally, many of the benchmarks are also often misleading.
 I used to do a lot of performance measurement work.
-One set of policies tells you that if a PROGRAM (defined in one way) is over $5M, it has a bunch of rules and regs about how it works, and includes a reference that it should also be placed on a specific inventory each department updates annually.
+One set of policies tells you that if a PROGRAM (defined in one way) is over $5M, it has a bunch of rules and regs about how it works, and includes a reference that it should also be placed on a specific inventory each department updated annually.
 However, you then use that inventory for a slightly different purpose in other instances, and those policies say, all PROGRAMS on the inventory should do x and y as well.
 All of which is predicated on the same definition of a program, and they are consistent but not identical.
-Add in a third element — you can add stuff to this inventory that are NOT programs but are related activities that you want to highlight as if they WERE a program, and things get really messy.
+Add in a third element — you can add stuff to this inventory that is NOT programs but are related activities that you want to highlight as if they WERE a program, and things get really messy.
 Because someone then tells us, “Well it’s a program” (it’s not), “it’s on the inventory” (true) and “therefore you have to comply with the other rules plus do X and Y as well.” (you don’t).
 That sounds pedantic, right?

 Except then an auditor comes along, says “All programs on the inventory should have compliance with the rules plus do X and Y” and then dings us for not meeting that standard.
 Except that wasn’t the standard for non-programs, it was never intended to capture this type of activity, and you can’t do it.
 It can’t be met.
 I’ve even had a conversation where the auditor has ADMITTED a standard doesn’t apply, and then in the audit report, it said, “But it’s a good practice, so you should do it anyway.”
 ARGHHHHH!

 While I appear to be digressing, I want to point out that the auditors have to establish a clear benchmark.
-One that the management hopefully knew about and was trying to meet, or was an internationally recognized best practice they should have been following, or was a TBS guideline they had to meet.
+One that the management hopefully knew about and was trying to meet, or was an internationally recognized best practice they should have been following or was a TBS guideline they had to meet.
 Something that says, “Here’s how we measure your performance in doing X”.
 Sometimes you agree, sometimes you think they’re inventing standards, but there is one you had to meet.

 In this case, they need to state the benchmark for measuring if Phoenix was resolving pay problems effectively and efficiently to ensure employees got the right pay on time.

 But…the benchmark isn’t there.
 I never see the yardstick.
-Near the end of the audit, it lists some criteria and it is comes close to the benchmark, but not with any actual scale or way of turning it into measurement.
+Near the end of the audit, it lists some criteria and it comes close to the benchmark, but not with any actual scale or way of turning it into a measurement.
 It’s just motherhood and apple pie statements.

-Sure, they say that the “the federal government has an obligation to pay its employees on time and accurately.”
+Sure, they say that “the federal government has an obligation to pay its employees on time and accurately.”
 Uh huh, everyone knows that.
 But a yardstick is kind of like standardized testing.
 Which percentile of performance are they in?

 Let’s be clear.
 Everybody knows Phoenix isn’t performing.
 It sucks.
 It isn’t meeting ANY performance standard on just about any measure.
 But the audit should be able to say, generally, a well-functioning pay system should be able to hit a standard of x% correct in y many days, etc. with a range of expectations.